sons-of-sarlacc/macros/doctor-buff-by-tell.md

 ### Toolbar

-* Set sixth pane, toolbarSlot11 to the docBUFF macro.
+* Set fifth pane, toolbarSlot11 to the docBUFF macro.
 * Set fifth pane, toolbarSlot11 to Empty.
 * Set sixth pane, toolbarSlot10 to your Medical Droid.
 * Set sixth pane, toolbarSlot09 to your Bivoli.